- Megan Mariah

 - The beds are quite solid and the top bunk is a game of who can stay up there the longest

 The lists say it for themselves.
 More pros than cons and overall I think it's a great, convenient way to travel.
-In a nutshell, it's a little hotel experience on wheels, except everything is a lot smaller and packed together.
+In a nutshell, it's a little hotel experience on wheels, except everything is a lot smaller and compact.

 I hope this gave you a nice little insight into what it's like to travel by sleeper train, and maybe one day you'll try it out too!